Remarks At The Commissioning Of BUA Cement Factory In Sokoto

 After so many years of inadequate attention to National infrastructural development, the next few years will be defining for infrastructure development in Nigeria.

 Currently, Nigeria produces over 40 million metric tonnes of cement annually, more cement than any other country in Africa.
-Indeed when you put several countries we still produce more cement.
-Nigeria’s huge market size, our high urbanization rate of 3.5%, and even now low per capita cement consumption of about 125kg and an estimated housing deficit of 17 million These are key drivers of the growth of the Nigeria cement Industry in the medium term, we have plenty of capacity to consume cement locally.
+Indeed, when you put several countries together, we still produce more cement.
+Nigeria’s huge market size, our high urbanization rate of 3.5%, and even now, low per capita cement consumption of about 125kg and an estimated housing deficit of 17 million.
+These are key drivers of the growth of the Nigerian cement Industry in the medium term.
+We have plenty of capacity to consume cement locally.

 As mentioned earlier, two issues I believe will require attention.
-The first is the price of cement; it surely can be cheaper, I know the standard arguments; power, transportation costs, etc. But it is still a very lucrative business and I know that it is possible between Samad and his dear brother Aliko; they can bring down the price of cement.
+The first is the price of cement; it surely can be cheaper.
+I know the standard arguments: power, transportation costs, etc. But it is still a very lucrative business, and I know that it is possible between Samad and his dear brother Aliko; they can bring down the price of cement.
 The second issue is concrete roads.
-We can change the narrative on road construction dramatically if we think through using concrete for road building in Nigeria.
-Already a few projects have demonstrated the viability.
+We can change the narrative on road construction dramatically if we think about using concrete for road building in Nigeria.
+Already, a few projects have demonstrated the viability.

-With our current capacity in cement production and the effective control of producers over the price, it is possible as a matter of national interest to begin a programme of building our roads with concrete.
-The possibility of building cheaper and better roads is one which I would like to throw all of our cement producers.
+With our current capacity in cement production and the effective control of producers over the price, it is possible, as a matter of national interest, to begin a programme of building our roads with concrete.
+The possibility of building cheaper and better roads is one which I would like to throw to all of our cement producers.
 You can revolutionize road construction in Nigeria.
 You can do something for this country by simply deciding that we can build our roads with concrete.
-And I am sure that we can do that cheaper than current methods of building our roads.
+And I am sure that we can do that cheaper than the current methods of building our roads.

 President Buhari, from day one of this administration, said that our primary role as Government is to provide a business-friendly environment.
-Importantly also that industrial and commercial policy is the joint responsibility of government and the stakeholder private sector.
+Importantly, it is the joint responsibility of the government and the private sector.
 This is why he instituted Quarterly Business Forum, where we meet with major stakeholders in the business and commercial community every quarter, Industrial and Competitiveness Council, PEBEC also, which is Presidential Enabling Business Environment Council and the NSMA Clinics, which is our regular interaction with the private sector, where we take all of our regulators around the country, would be here in Sokoto State.
 In fact, Sokoto was probably the second state we visited with all of our regulators to ensure that they are able to interact directly with the private sector.

 This cement factory exemplifies the expectation of the government in the Economic Recovery and Growth Plan, launched by the President in 2017.
-The President was explicit in that Nigeria’s economic growth must be private sector-led and driven.
-This is a Nigeria story that we are proud to propagate, the story to buy and sell Nigeria; we will produce here and we will produce what we eat, what we consume we will sell and we will export.
+The President was explicit that Nigeria’s economic growth must be private sector-led and driven.
+This is a Nigerian story that we are proud to propagate, the story to buy and sell Nigeria; we will produce here, and we will produce what we eat, what we consume, we will sell, and we will export.

-In a few minutes, we will be commissioning the plant and I very strongly believe that our country is so much better by what BUA group has done in Sokoto State and about what they are doing in the county.
+In a few minutes, we will be commissioning the plant, and I very strongly believe that our country is so much better because of what the BUA group has done in Sokoto State and about what they are doing in the county.
 Congratulations, again.
 God bless you.

 Thank you very much for listening.